Confusion (New Order song)

 "Confusion" is the sixth single by the English rock band New Order, originally released in August 1983 on Factory Records with the catalogue number FAC 93.
 The follow-up to their breakthrough hit "Blue Monday", it was produced and co-written by influential New York DJ Arthur Baker, charting at No. 1 on the UK Indie Chart, No. 12 on the UK Singles Chart and the top 10 in Ireland and New Zealand, as well as reaching No. 5 on Billboard's Dance Club Songs.

 Music video

 The video for the single features live footage of the band in concert, intercut with images of nightlife in New York City, specifically at the "Fun House", and producer Arthur Baker and DJ John "Jellybean" Benitez at work.

+The Instrumentale version was used as the theme song for the cult segment show Rockline, in the music show "Les Enfants du Rock" in France, in the 80's.
+The theme song was played over stylised images and footages of London and the postpunk scene of the early 80's.

 Other versions

 An edit of the Rough Mix represents the single on the 2005 compilation Singles.
 A re-recorded "Confusion" as well as the original "Confusion Instrumental" appear on the group's 1987 Substance release.
 The track reappeared on the 1995 remix collection The Rest of New Order as an acid techno remix by Pump Panel, which was used in 1998 as part of the soundtrack for the film Blade.
 Samples from The Pump Panel remix are featured on the tracks "Operation Blade (Bass in the Place)" by Public Domain, "Play It Louder" by Randy Katana, and "Phatt Bass" by Warp Bros and Aquagen.
 The 2016 re-release of Singles includes the promo 7" edit of "Confusion".